azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    - **Kubernetes cluster**: Enter or select the **AKS cluster** you have created.

    - **Namespace**: Enter your Kubernetes cluster namespace where you want to deploy.
 If you don't have one, enter **dev**.
 This might help a CI/CD scenario where there is a segregation between environments and we can have a limited access tillers to each namespace allowing to segregate staging deploy from production deploy.
+Tiller namespace can be specified in the advanced section of the task or by passing the --tiller-namespace option as argument.

    - **Command**: Select **upgrade** as Helm command.